 Previous research from Cardiff University’s Common Cold Centre found that concentration levels when driving with a bad cold or flu drop by more than 50%.

-Shockingly, that’s the equivalent of downing more than four double whiskies.
+Shockingly, that’s the equivalent of being more than twice the drink-drive limit.

 The symptoms of a cold, including runny noses, headaches, tiredness and irritation around the nose and eyes, all tend to reduce awareness.